What has changed?

 The DSA prohibits online platforms from personalising ads based on, for example, religious beliefs, or sexual orientation.
 For minors the DSA offers extra protection against personalised ads.
 This should help ensure that they see no inappropriate advertising.

-Protection against disinformation, fake news, and violations of fundamental and human rights
+Moderating of content against violations of fundamental and human rights

-The largest online platforms and search engines (VLOPs and VLOSEs) will have to take measures to reduce the risks of their services to, among others, society and democracy.
-Digital service providers must be transparent about how their systems work and how they handle user data.
+Digital service providers must be transparent about how their recommendation algorithms work.
 The DSA also requires digital service providers to take into account the fundamental rights of their users when moderating content, and they must inform their users about this in more detail.
 They also must offer easily accessible and user-friendly complaints procedures for consumers.